kyokin78/rl-flappybird/README.md

 In the original solution, it need a separate step to initialize the q-table and it also includes a lot of states which the bird never experience.

-In my solution, the state is only initialized if it's a new state.
-So it only contains the states which the bird experiences in Q-table.
+In my solution, the state is only initialized if the bird experiences a new state.
+So Q-table only contains the states which the bird ever experienced.
 And it doesn't need a separate step to initialize the Q-table first.

-To start a new training from scratch, it only need remove the `qvalues.json` file under `data/` folder.
+To start a new training from scratch, it only needs remove the `qvalues.json` file under `data/` folder.

 ---